 - Health certification for animal products

-- A certificate indicating the food manufacturer is in compliance with with the principles of hazard analysis and critical control points (HAACCP) in the product’s country of origin
+- A certificate indicating the food manufacturer is in compliance with the principles of hazard analysis and critical control points (HACCP) in the product’s country of origin

 - Manufacturer identifying documentation

 The import notification form may seem simple at first glance.
 However, the lack of guidance regarding document formatting and specific vocabulary is a major difficulty for importers new to the market.
 The risk is to submit documentation that does not exactly match the quarantine station’s requirements.

 Our local experts save you time thanks to their experience and knowledge of the import notification form submission process and ensure the paperwork matches the Japanese administration’s expectations.